Blue Ocean says parts of the Windsor Mill will be saved in new construction

 New materials will have to be used, Schroyer said, but the company plans to respect the general size and shape of the building.

 Full drawings are not yet complete, and they will need to be approved through the town before construction can start, Schroyer said.
-Once that process is completed, it is expected to take between eight months and a year to build.
+Once that process is completed, it is expected to take between eight and 12 months to build.

 The next step now will be to begin cleanup, which Schroyer said will require a state demolition permit because of the site's magnitude.
 Residents should see the cleanup begin around Sept.
 22.